Cheyenne Regional Airport: History

 The airport was visited by Charles Lindbergh, aboard the Spirit of St. Louis, and Amelia Earhart.
 Many historic events are chronicled on the walls of the airport restaurant.
-One of the airport's celebrated visitors in recent times is child aviator Jessica Dubroff, who lost her life when her small plane crashed after takeoff in terrible weather in April, 1996.
+One of the airport's celebrated visitors in recent times was child aviator Jessica Dubroff, who lost her life when her small plane crashed after takeoff in terrible weather in April, 1996.

 Because of its high altitude, aircraft manufacturers test their new jetliners at Cheyenne.
 Recent tests have involved Embraer of Brazil's E-170 and E-190 aircraft as well as Boeing's 737-900 and 787 Dreamliner jets and most recently, the Boeing 737 MAX.

 The airport terminal contains plaques of the inductees into the Wyoming Aviation Hall of Fame.
-The 2013 inductee is Raymond A. Johnson, who lived primarily in Cheyenne after 1960.
+The 2013 inductee, Raymond A. Johnson, lived primarily in Cheyenne after 1960.

+In November 2018, Cheyenne Regional Airport's current passenger terminal opened.
+The former terminal has since been proposed to be repurposed as an aviation museum.

+A jet bridge was installed at the airport's terminal in 2023, at a cost of $2 million.

 Facilities

 The field covers 1,060 acre and has two runways: 9/27, 9,270 x 150 ft (2,825 x 46 m) concrete and 13/31, 6,690 x 150 ft (2,039 x 46 m) asphalt.

-A new passenger terminal opened in 2018 which has three gates and room for one more in the future if needed.
+The airport's terminal has three gates and has room for one more in the future, if needed.

-In the year ending January 1, 2017 the airport had 45,389 aircraft operations, average 124 per day: 45% general aviation, 49% military, 6% air taxi and <1% airline.
-70 aircraft are based at this airport: 43% single-engine, 51% multi-engine, 3% jet, and 3% helicopter, plus 13 military aircraft.
+In the year ending December 31, 2020 the airport had 33,250 aircraft operations, average 91 per day: 62% general aviation, 34% military, 3% air taxi and <1% airline.
+49 aircraft were based at this airport: 30 single-engine, 7 multi-engine, 2 jet, 2 helicopter, plus 8 military aircraft.

 Occasional charter flights ("casino or gamblers' flights") operated by Sun Country Airlines and IAero Airways go to Laughlin or Wendover, Nevada using Boeing 737 aircraft.

 Frontier Airlines and United Airlines use Cheyenne as a diversion airport on occasion for flights to Denver International Airport.